PavelAB/MovieBack/ReadME.md

 ### UML Schema ( UML_diagram/UML diagrammJPG )

-- Before starting my backend application, I prepared my entity association schema to ease my work and created a roadmap.
+- Before starting my backend application, I prepared my UML schema to ease my work and created a roadmap.

 - Little notice, that schema is not the latest version.
 In the latest version, I added an additional table between Users and Commentaires to allow the possibility of liking and disliking comments.